Lighter-k/Bioinformatics-data-analysis/README.md

-# Bioinformatics-data-analysis
+Bioinformatics-data-analysis
-analysis pipeline of bioinformatics data
+# analysis pipeline of bioinformatics data
-# "data download" for downloading datas of Bioinformatics data
+"data download" for downloading datas of Bioinformatics data
+# SRA data download for windows